Why Trust OMD?

 University of Alaska Fairbanks (UAF)

-University of Alaska Fairbanks is a top-tier research university that offers eight online master’s degrees in areas from business administration to Arctic studies.
-Courses in UAF’s programs are typically asynchronous, with no set meeting times.
-They include weekly assignments and interactive tools, though some classes use live video chats or seminars for collaboration.
+The University of Alaska Fairbanks is a top-tier research university offering eight online master’s degrees in areas ranging from business administration to Arctic studies.
+Most courses are asynchronous, with weekly assignments and interactive tools.
+Some classes may include live video chats or seminars to support collaboration.

 Featured Program: Master of Security and Disaster Management (MSDM)

-Duration: 30 credits (about two years of full-time study)
+• Duration: 30 credits (about two years full-time)

 Admissions Requirements:

-• Bachelor’s degree (any discipline) with a minimum grade point average (GPA) of 2.75
+• Bachelor’s degree (any discipline) with a minimum 2.75 GPA

 • Three letters of recommendation (academic or professional)